schlatterbeck/hamradio/README.rst

 The adif module is used to parse ADIF files.
-Basic usage is at the end of the file, it can be called to do a roundup-trip of an ADIF file (reading it in and writing it out).
+Basic usage is at the end of the file, it can be called to do a round-trip of an ADIF file (reading it in and writing it out).

 The bandplan module implements a definition of the ham radio bands and corresponding frequencies for a country.
 Currently only Austria is